RADAR-base/RADAR-RedcapIntegration/README.md

 deploy is stopped.

 ## Log files
-The project has been created to be deployed on [Apache Tomcat](http://tomcat.apache.org).
+The project has been created to be deployed on [Grizzly Server](https://javaee.github.io/grizzly/).
 Application logs are redirected to `standard output`.
-In case of invalid deploy check `$CATALINA_HOME/logs/catalina.*` and `$CATALINA_HOME/logs/localhost.*`

 ## Docker deploy example
- 1. Go to root directory and use the gradle wrapper to create war file for the web app like this.
-The WAR file is created in ‘root/build/libs/‘
- `$ ./gradlew clean war`
- 2. Update the radar.yml in root for correct configurtation.
+ 1. Update the radar.yml in root for correct configuration.
- 3. Then build the docker image naming it redcap using the Dockerfile located in root directory `$ docker build -t redcapintegration .`
+ 2. Then build the docker image naming it `redcapintegration` using the Dockerfile located in root directory `$ docker build -t redcapintegration .`
- 4. Then run the app in a container using using the image created above mapping port 80 (HTTP default) to 8080 (container) `$ docker run --name redcapintegration -v "./radar.yml:/usr/local/tomcat/conf/radar/" -it --rm -d -p 8080:8080 redcapintegration`
+ 3. Then run the app in a container using using the image created above mapping port 80 (HTTP default) to 8080 (container) `$ docker run --name redcapintegration -v "/your/absolute/path/radar.yml:/usr/local/conf/radar/redcap-int/" -it --rm -d -p 8080:8080 redcapintegration`
- 5. Access the  entry point like this
+ 4. Access the  entry point like this
  `$ curl -X POST “<Host IP or URL>:<Port>/redcap/trigger”`
- 6. Or if accessing on the same machine as the container do `$ curl -X POST “http://localhost:8080/redcap/trigger`
+ 5. Or if accessing on the same machine as the container do `$ curl -X POST “http://localhost:8080/redcap/trigger`
- 7. Please note that the radar.yml config file should be valid or else the deploy will fail.
+ 6. Please note that the radar.yml config file should be valid or else the deploy will fail.

 ## Docker-compose example

-If running this along with other components on docker using docker-compose, you can add the following to your docker-compose.yml file under the `services` -
+If running this along with other components on docker using docker-compose, you can add the following to your docker-compose.yml file under the `services` tag -

 ```yaml
   redcap-integration: